 and attempting suicide.

-OCD is commonly treated with behavior therapy and antidepressant medicines called
+OCD is commonly treated with behavioral therapy and antidepressant medications called

 selective serotonin reuptake inhibitors

 (SSRIs).
 Risk of suicide should be assessed and monitored in all persons diagnosed with and treated for this disorder.

 Someone with OCPD has very high expectations and a need to control their environment.
 The person strives for perfection and does not view themself as in need of treatment.
 But, this personality disorder can greatly impact the person's relationships with family members, friends, and coworkers.
 These interpersonal problems can occur because the person may: